 Upper Mustang Trek “The forbidden kingdom of Lo Manthang” is located in Trans Himalaya of Nepal high up in the arid Kali Gandaki Valley.
 Lo Manthang is a small medieval kingdom in almost a desert looking valleys of Upper Mustang.
 The walled city of Lo Manthang, thousands of year old caves, medieval villages and arid valleys makes Upper Mustang Trek a totally different trek than all the other treks in Nepal.
 Settlements appear every now than as an oasis in barren and almost colorless valleys of Mustang providing a stunning sight for the trekkers.
 Equally fascinating are the gorges and vividly colorful steep cliff walls seen almost every day on the trek.
 Old ruins and forts scattered towards the end of the valley with huge monasteries provide another dimension to Upper Mustang Trek.

-The trek starts from Jomsom, a big town besides Kali Gandaki River and also the gateway to Mustang.
+The trek starts from Jomsom, a big town beside Kali Gandaki River and also the gateway to Mustang.
 After Kagbeni, small villages lay scattered throughout the valleys.
 Each village is then followed by a small pass.
-Dajong La Pass, Syangmochen La Pass, Nyi La Pass and Muila Bhanjyang pass respectively offers views of next valleys, villages or passes that are ahead of them.
+Dajong La Pass, Syangmochen La Pass, Nyi La Pass, and Muila Bhanjyang pass respectively offers views of next valleys, villages or passes that are ahead of them.
 Muila Bhanjyang is the last pass before the oldest monastery of the region, Ghare Gomba.
 After Ghare Gomba, Charang is the next village, lying beneath the ruins of the castle, previously inhabited by the previous Kings of Mustang.
 The King now seasonally lives in Lo Manthang, the last stop of the trek.
 There are several other villages beyond Lo Manthang near Tibet border.
-Namgyal monastery and Chossar caves are the picks of the lot to look around when staying in Lo Manthang.
+Namgyal monastery and Chossar caves are the picks of the lotto look around when staying in Lo Manthang.
 Upper Mustang Trek return route is through the more remote villages of Yara and Gara, before finally getting to Muktinath, and thus connecting with the busy Annapurna Circuit trek.
 Jomsom is also the ending point of the Upper Mustang Trek.

 Uppers Mustang Trek’s Shorts Itinerary